TorchLean: Formalizing Neural Networks in Lean: Universal Approximation Theorems

 \end{enumerate} \end{BlueTheorem}

-\emph{Why witnesses?} This avoids committing to a particular implementation of float \texttt{min}/\texttt{max} at ties or NaN boundaries: the statement only requires existence of range witnesses and equality to the induced hull, which is the robust “Eq.(14)-style” specification used in float-IUA work.
+\emph{Why witnesses?} This avoids committing to a particular implementation of float \texttt{min}/\texttt{max} at ties or NaN boundaries: the statement only requires existence of range witnesses and equality to the induced hull, which is the robust ``Eq.(14)-style'' specification used in float-IUA work.

-\begin{BlueTheorem}{From real approximation to Float32-exec error (1D hinge template)}{thm:ieee-approx-1d} Let $f:[a,b]\to\mathbb{R}$ be a real target function and let $h_{\mathbb{R}}$ be a hinge-style 1D network (or piecewise-linear ReLU template) parameterized by $\theta$.
+\begin{BlueTheorem}{From real approximation to Float32-execution error (1D hinge template)}{ieee-approx-1d} Let $f:[a,b]\to\mathbb{R}$ be a real target function and let $h_{\mathbb{R}}$ be a hinge-style 1D network (or piecewise-linear ReLU template) parameterized by $\theta$.
 Assume a real approximation bound

 Let $h_{32}$ denote the corresponding Float32-executed program (same structure/parameters, executed in Float32) and assume \emph{finite execution} on $[a,b]$ (no NaN/Inf and no overflow-to-Inf along the evaluation).
 Then for every real input $x\in[a,b]$ and any Float32 encoding $x_{32}$ of $x$,